SOlaCoder005/coca-women-wellness/README.md

 #### **2.1.5 User stories – A Summary**

-Based on the interpretations derived from the data, it can be argued that goals of first-time and reoccurring visitors as well as the site owner are as follows:
+Based on the interpretations derived from the data; the core goals of first-time visitors, reoccurring visitors and the site owner are:

-**First-time visitor(s) goals**
+#### **First-time visitor(s) goals**

-When visiting the Coca Women Wellness site I want to:
+When visiting the Coca Women Wellness website, I want to:

 1. Be introduced to new ways of developing my wellbeing and mindfulness practices.